You can use the SR-TE Optimization tool to design, capacity plan, and manually configure networks to meet the following objectives:

 The Compress Segment Lists tool takes LSPs as input and creates new segment lists that adhere to a maximum length.
 Any segment lists that exceed the maximum length are replaced by new LSPs, LSP paths, and segment lists.
 A newly created LSP is set as the final segment list hop of the previous LSP; this process repeats until the initial LSP reaches its destination.
 The tool also creates new LSPs when the route crosses an AS boundary.

-Tools > SR LSP Optimization > Compress Segment Lists
+Step 1 Choose Tools > SR LSP Optimization > Compress Segment Lists.

 Step 2 Choose which segment lists to compress: all (the default), those selected before opening the dialog box, or those with specific tags.